Mufurun/interactiveMap/README.md

    - **List1 to List12**
      - Descriptions of the site
      - If you know the year, put year first (eg: yyyy: description)
+     - **Follow the format for years**
+       - *YYYY:* Start a sentence after a space.        eg) 2002: For specific year.
+       - *YYY0s:* Start a sentence after a space.       eg) 2010s: In the 2010s.
+       - *YYYY-YYYY:* Start a sentence after a space.   eg) 2002-2025: If the year has a range.
+       - *YYY0s-YYYY:* Start a sentence after a space.  eg) 2000s-2011: If the year has a range but not sure the start.
+       - *YYYY-YYY0s:* Start a sentence after a space.  eg) 2008-2020s: If the year has a range but not sure the end.
+       - *YYY0s-YYY0s:* Start a sentence after a space. eg) 2010s-2030s: If the year has a range but not sure both the start and the end.
+       - *-YYYY:* Start a sentence after a space.       eg) -2025: Until 2025.
+       - *YYYY-:* Start a sentence after a space.       eg) 2009: Since 2009.
+       - *-YYY0s:* Start a sentence after a space.      eg) -2010s: Until the 2010s.
+       - *YYY0s-:* Start a sentence after a space.      eg) 2000s-: Since the 2000s.

      - Trying to add information below:
        - <ins>Significant events in the chronological order (ie. when it started, how it closed ...)</ins>
        - <ins>Some statistics, such as number of workers, productions etc.</ins>